Purchases of medicines in the EU/EEA

 Submit your application to Helfo

 Once you have purchased your medicines, you can apply to Helfo for reimbursement.
-This must be done within six months.
+You must do this within six months.

 Log in to Helfo's digital form and apply for a refund of expenses (only in Norwegian)